-A dynamic hydraulic model of the Metro interceptors and pump stations has been developed and used to determine when and where capacity deficiencies in the existing system will occur.
-The model was also used to determine whether or not future treatment facilities, which would be required to remain below the maximum allowable MER limit, would also adequately meet the capacity requirements.
+A dynamic hydraulic model of the Metro interceptors and pump stations has been developed and used to determine the location of capacity deficiencies in the existing system and to estimate when the capacities will be reached.
+The model was also used to determine whether future treatment facilities required to meet the MER maximum will also be adequate to meet the capacity requirements.